nnnsss999/llmattacks/README.md

 New additions cover emerging *reinforcement-learning alignment attacks* such as [Reverse Preference Attack](docs/training-alignment/reinforcement-learning-alignment-attacks.md), [BadReward](docs/training-alignment/reinforcement-learning-alignment-attacks.md#badreward-clean-label-poisoning), and [Adversarial Preference Learning](docs/training-alignment/reinforcement-learning-alignment-attacks.md#adversarial-preference-learning).
 See the `training-alignment` folder for details.

+## Browse Online

+A searchable website built with **MkDocs Material** is automatically deployed to GitHub Pages.
+Visit <https://example.github.io/llmattacks/> to explore the catalog with Mermaid diagrams enabled.

 ## Using This Repository

 - The **canonical files** reside under `docs/` and use kebab‑case names.